Sparse matrix linear models for structured high-throughput data: Results

-Table \ref{tab:compare_times} compares the times for running our implementations of the different algorithms for obtaining L$_1$- penalized estimates on this dataset.
-We averaged 100 replicates obtained froma dual CPU Xeon E5-2623 v3 @ 3.00GHz processor with 125 G RAM.
-For this moderately-sized data and 50 $\lambda$ values, the L$_1$-penalized coefficients can be computed within a few minutes using ISTA, FISTA, or ADMM.
-FISTA is two or three times faster than ISTA; using backtracking also provides a small time reduction over choosing a fixed step size.
-ADMM is about as fast as FISTA with backtracking, but both coordinate descent algorithms are considerably slower than the other algorithms.
-In this case, cyclic coordinate descent proves to be faster than random coordinate descent, but iterating over random directions may be faster in other scenarios.
+Table \ref{tab:compare_times} compares the times for running our implementations of the different algorithms for obtaining L$_1$-penalized estimates on this dataset.
+We averaged 100 replicates obtained from a dual CPU Xeon E5-2623 v3 @ 3.00GHz processor with 125 G RAM.
+For this moderately-sized data and 50 $\lambda$ values, the L$_1$-penalized coefficients can be computed within a few minutes using FISTA and ADMM.
+In this case, ADMM is the fastest, and FISTA with backtracking is slightly slower than FISTA with a fixed step size.
+Both coordinate descent algorithms take several times longer, with average runtimes of over 10 minutes.
+Here, cyclic coordinate descent is faster than random coordinate descent, but iterating over random directions may be faster in other scenarios.
+ISTA is notable for taking more than an hour to complete, which may be in part due to this particular dataset and in part due to the choice of fixed step size.
+Based on our experience, while it is unusual to observe such an egregiously slow performance from ISTA, it is consistently slower than FISTA.